MJoergen/x16-nexys4ddr/README.md

 features - I believe - should be designed by and driven by the Commander X16 team.

-The Nexys4DDR board is quite expensive, and it could be interesting looking into porting this project to a smaller board.
+The Nexys4DDR board is quite expensive, and it could be interesting looking into porting this project to a smaller board, e.g. the BASYS3.
 However, this is not something I'm planning on doing.

 # Technical details and limitations